hzget/hzget.github.io/ml_tech/data_collection_and_visualization.md

 # Data Collection and Visualization

 There're many tools for data collection and visualization.
-We shall be familiar with one of these tools.
+We shall be familiar with some of these tools.

 As stated in its website, [pandas](https://pandas.pydata.org/) is a fast, powerful, flexible and easy to use open source